BryanJacobs02/BryanJacobs02.github.io/README.md

 <hr>

-#### If desired, select a language to jump to a section, then select a project to visit the associated GitHub repository where you'll find deliverables, code documentation, datasets, and more.
+#### Select a language to jump to a section, then select a project to visit the associated GitHub repository where you'll find deliverables, code documentation, datasets, and more.
 *Note: Projects are listed in reverse chronological order by date of completion.*

 <!-- Navigation Links -->